For the complete documentation index, see llms.txt. This page is also available as Markdown.

 Perform verification checks

 Once your customer starts the flow, a workflow session is automatically created.
 This session contains all captured data (documents, images, and videos) as well as progress tracking.
-You can view all of them through the workflow sessions pagearrow-up-right on the portal or through the API.
+You can view all of them through the workflow sessions page on the portal or through the API.

 When the flow finishes, the SDK triggers the onComplete callback.
 The callback provides a data object that includes the workflowSessionId.
 Your backend should use this ID to notify ComplyCube that the workflow has completed, which in turn runs the verification checks defined in the workflow.